jshun/ligra/README.md

 simply run

 ```
+$ cd apps/
 $ make -j 16
 ```

-This is to compile and build with 16 threads in parallel.
-You can use the number of your choice.
+This is to compile and build with 16 threads in parallel (you can change the number of threads as you like).

 Run Examples
 -------
-Example of running the code: An example unweighted graph rMatGraph_J_5_100 and weighted graph rMatGraph_WJ_5_100 are provided.
+Example of running the code: An example unweighted graph rMatGraph_J_5_100 and weighted graph rMatGraph_WJ_5_100 are provided in the inputs/ directory.
 Symmetric graphs should be called with the "-s" flag for better performance.
 For example:

 ```
-$ ./BFS -s rMatGraph_J_5_100
+$ ./BFS -s inputs/rMatGraph_J_5_100
-$ ./BellmanFord -s rMatGraph_WJ_5_100
+$ ./BellmanFord -s inputs/rMatGraph_WJ_5_100
 ```

 For BFS, BC and BellmanFord, one can also pass the "-r" flag followed